BackmanLab/PWSpy/README.md

 This will update the module version in the `_version` file and run the conda-build and deploy steps.
 The version number can be understood as `a.b.c.d-xyz` where `a.b.c` are numbers set manually with a Git `Tag`, `d` is the number of commits since
 `a.b.c` was tagged, `xyz` is the short sha hash for the git commit.

-#### Manual Method:
-You will need to update the `_version` file on your own, this can be done by simply running `import pwspy` in python in an environment that has `gitpython` installed.
-Next, navigate to the root directory of the project and use `conda-build . --output-folder build -c conda-forge` to build the package.
-The package will appear as a .tar.gz file in the `build/noarch` directory.
-Copy `install.bat` from the `installScripts` folder to `{outputDestination}`.
-The `{outputDestination}` folder is all that is needed for distribution.

 #### Uploading a newly built version of the package to Anaconda Cloud
 The lab has a `Cloud` account at anaconda.org.
 The username is `backmanlab` and the password is `UNKNOWN!!!!` (do not put the password here, this git repository is publically available, we prefer not to get hacked).